udacity/CVND---Image-Captioning-Project/README.md

 This project demonstrates the usage of a combined CNN-RNN to generate captions from images.
-It was completed as part of Udacity's Computer Vision Nano-degree and is inspired by the paper - "Show and Tell : A Neural Image Caption Generator - ", but is not meant at all to reproduce their results.
+It was completed as part of Udacity's Computer Vision Nano-degree and is inspired by the paper - [Show and Tell : A Neural Image Caption Generator - O.Vinyals et. al](https://arxiv.org/abs/1411.4555v2)  but is not meant at all to reproduce their results.

 Here's a demo of some of the Generated captions.